Anti-Thai sentiment: China

 Animosity towards the Thai in China 1934 caused by forced assimilation Chinese people in country by Thai authorities.
 Some of the Chinese who had been deported from Thailand began to spread anti-Thai sentiment in China and called for an immediate boycott from the Chinese authorities to all products that been imported from Thailand.

 Laos

-Since ancient times, Laos has been against Siamese territorial expansions although both shared the similar religion and there was even a request from Laotians to the French colonial authorities for a recovery of lost territory on the Khorat Plateau and of the Emerald Buddha from Siam.
+Since ancient times, Laos has been against Siamese territorial expansions.
+There was a request from Laotians to the French colonial authorities for a recovery of lost territory on the Khorat Plateau and of the Emerald Buddha from Siam.
 After achieving independence under communism, the present Laos government are much more sympathetic to Vietnam, and there is a rejection from Laotians towards Thailand, which is currently somewhat between a democracy and an autocracy.

 Myanmar

-Both nations shared the same religion and were involved in several wars in the past.
-In the present, there is more anti-Myanmar sentiment in Thailand than anti-Thai sentiment in Myanmar, as is shown by the publications of Thai school textbooks, films and media reports.
+Both nations were involved in several wars in the past.
+In the present, there is more anti-Burmese sentiment in Thailand than anti-Thai sentiment in Myanmar, as is shown by the publications of Thai school textbooks, films and media reports.
 The Myanmar government does not regard Thailand as its main enemy but does not consider Thailand as a "trusted friend" either.